awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 Key users have permission to use the KMS key directly in all [cryptographic operations](concepts.md#cryptographic-operations) supported on the KMS key\.
 They can also use the [DescribeKey ](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html)operation to get detailed information about the KMS key in the AWS KMS console or by using the AWS KMS API operations\.

 By default, the AWS KMS console adds key users statements like those in the following examples to the default key policy\.
-Because they support different API operations, the actions in the policy statements for symmetric KMS keys, asymmetric KMS keys for public key encryption, and asymmetric KMS keys for signing and verification are slightly different\.
+Because they support different API operations, the actions in the policy statements for symmetric encryption KMS keys, HMAC KMS keys, asymmetric KMS keys for public key encryption, and asymmetric KMS keys for signing and verification are slightly different\.

-**Symmetric KMS keys**
+**Symmetric encryption KMS keys**
-The console adds the following statement to the key policy for symmetric KMS keys\.
+The console adds the following statement to the key policy for symmetric encryption KMS keys\.

 ```
 {